tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 *Oh if I could just take a chance, this surely is my destiny*

-Sayaka was sitting with her head in her hands suddenly slammed them down onto the table.
+Sayaka sitting with her head in her hands suddenly slammed them down onto the table.

 "Turn it off!
 I don't want to hear this! *Turn it OFF!*" she was shouting.